-10. Conclusion
+9. Conclusion

 The Council's governance and risk management arrangements enable it to deal openly and effectively with situations such as those highlighted above.
 The nature of the organisation means that there will always be difficult situations to deal with, but its internal control mechanisms ensure that actions are taken appropriately and promptly, and it is openly accountable for those actions.
-This is a major strength of the Council and a significant factor in its continued external assessment categorisation.
+This is a major strength of the Council and a significant factor in its continued positive external assessment.

-11. Opinion
+10. Opinion

-After conducting a review of the governance arrangements across the Council and overall compliance with the Council's Local Code of Corporate Governance we are satisfied that Wigan Council's internal control and corporate governance arrangements are adequate and are operating effectively.
+After conducting a review of the governance arrangements across the Council and overall compliance with the Council's Local Code of Corporate Governance, we are satisfied that Wigan Council's internal control and corporate governance arrangements are adequate and are operating effectively.
 We are satisfied that the enhancements identified will further improve our governance and internal control arrangements.
-We will assess their risk management process.
+We will assess their implementation and the effectiveness of dealing with the issues outlined as part of the formal risk management process.

-Appendix B1
+Appendix A1

-Governance Action Plan 2023/2024
+Governance Action Plan 2024/2025